discover-labs/dictum/docs/docs/data_model/query_intro.md

 dimensions that are compatible with the metrics.
 Metric-dimension compatibility depends on your data schema and business domain.
 For example, revenue by product category or customer city makes sense.
 Number of user signups by product category does not — there's no connection.
-Hyperplane tracks these dependencies and will let the client know which metrics and dimensions can be added to the query next.
+Dictum tracks these dependencies and will let you know which metrics and dimensions can be added to the query next.